mia-platform/documentation/docs/development_suite/overview-dev-suite.md

 ###CD/CI Pipelines

-Design and build your CI/CD pipelines: choose your preferred DevOps tools, put them in the right order and let the Console do the work for you.
+Design and build your [CI/CD pipelines](https://docs.mia-platform.eu/development_suite/deploy/deploy/): choose your preferred DevOps tools, put them in the right order and let the Console do the work for you.

 ###Microservices and API Design

-Develop containerized services in any language with Templates.
-Design your CRUD and GraphQL APIs and expose information to all channels.
+Develop containerized services in any language with [Templates](https://docs.mia-platform.eu/runtime_suite/overview-runtime-suite/#microservices-marketplace).
+Design your [CRUD](https://docs.mia-platform.eu/development_suite/api-console/api-design/crud_advanced/)and GraphQL APIs and expose information to all channels.

 ###Test Automation & Debug

 Automate your tests suite to deliver quality software at a sustainable pace.
-Debug your kubernetes services locally with your preferred debugging tool.
+[Debug](https://docs.mia-platform.eu/development_suite/debugging/telepresence/) your kubernetes services locally with your preferred debugging tool.

 ###Deployment

-Release across different environments with rolling, blue/green, and canary releases.
+[Release](https://docs.mia-platform.eu/development_suite/deploy/deploy/#deploy-details-page) across different environments with rolling, blue/green, and canary releases.
 Make rollback easy with your GIT files history.

 ###Log & Monitoring

-Monitor your pods, health of clusters, storage consumption and communication among services to anticipate problems and bottlenecks.
+[Monitor](https://docs.mia-platform.eu/development_suite/monitoring/monitoring/) your pods, health of clusters, storage consumption and communication among services to anticipate problems and bottlenecks.

 ###Metrics